iLVL-Key/FFXI/addons/Attend/readme.md

-When zoning into a Dynamis-Divergence zone, this copies a formatted list of attendees to the clipboard to paste into Discord for attendance tracking.
+When zoning into a Dynamis-Divergence, Omen, or Vagary zone, this copies a formatted list of attendees to the clipboard to paste into Discord for attendance tracking.

 ------
 <p align="center">